H&M GROUP PRIVACY NOTICE

 Right to complain with a supervisory Authority:

-If you have complaints about the way H&M Group processes and protects your personal data and privacy you have the right, at any time, to make a complaint to the Swedish Data Protection Autorithy or any other competent a supervisory authority in the country of residence.
+If you have complaints about the way H&M Group processes and protects your personal data and privacy you have the right, at any time, to make a complaint to the Swedish Authority for Privacy Protection (Integritetsskyddsmyndigheten - IMY) or any other competent a supervisory authority in the country of residence.

 Updates to our Privacy Notice: